Lawn Bowling Beginners Guide

 But don’t let the possible cost stop you from ‘having a go’ to see if you like the sport - you may really enjoy it or be quite good, and then it is money well spent.

-The first time you come it is FREE as our guest, then for future visits we must charge you the Council’s City Parks tariff for bowls which is £3.70 adult or £2.90 concessions for a session’s bowling.
-[2017 prices]
+The first time you come it is FREE as our guest, then for future visits we must charge you the Council’s City Parks current tariff for bowls for a session’s bowling.

-If you then decide to become a Member there are two elements to pay - first the Club has to fund itself for the season and has an annual Subscription fee - normally £15 a season
+If you then decide to become a Member there are two elements to pay - first the Club has to fund itself for the season and has an annual Subscription fee.

-Second, as a condition of our lease, the Council require all our Members to purchase a season ticket - for 2017 this is £80.60 all of which goes to the Council [Subject to review for 2017 due to possible substantial increased rent to the Council] - however if you have already been paying for individual sessions we will deducted these payments from the fee for a season ticket.
+Second, as a condition of our lease, the Council require all our Members to purchase a Season Ticket - however if you have already been paying for individual sessions we will deducted these payments from the fee for a season ticket.

-After that there are currently no ‘hidden’ additional costs - no match fees or Green fees.
+After that there are no ‘hidden’ additional costs - no match fees or Green fees.

 But the Club often has good second hand bits and pieces available for a small donation to Club funds so the initial cost can be kept low.